GERD Treatment

 - Dr. Luke Kim is an otolaryngologist who specializes in the diagnosis, medical management, and surgical treatment of diseases of the ear, nose, and throat.
 Dr. Kim graduated with honors and with distinction from Cornell University and completed his medical studies at the Perelman School of Medicine at the University of Pennsylvania.

-Sinusitis occurs when viruses or bacteria infect the sinus cavities, usually due to blockage of the small drainage pathways that lead to the nasal passages.
-This causes an inflammation of the sinuses, which stops proper drainage.
-Symptoms include facial pain, headaches, nasal drainage, cough, postnasal drip, bad breath, upper jaw pain, sore throat, sensitive eyes, swelling of the eyelids, general fatigue, and fever.
-Even after treatment of a sinus infection, inflammation can persist.
-Chronic sinusitis refers to inflammation of the sinuses that continues for at least a few weeks, but often continues for months or even years.
+Sinusitis is caused by viral or bacterial infections that lead to inflammation of the sinuses and blockage of the drainage pathways to the nasal passages.
+Symptoms include facial pain, headaches, nasal drainage, cough, postnasal drip, bad breath, and more.
+Even after treatment of a sinus infection, inflammation can persist even after treatment, leading to chronic sinusitis for weeks, months, or even years.

 for your GERD Treatment